AdityaRao127/image-text-classification-openCV/README.md

 2. Run the EAST text detection script with your image:

     ```bash
-    python /content/text-detection-opencv-east/opencv_ocr_image.py --image /content/text-detection-opencv-east/images/sign.jpg \
+    python /content/opencv-text-detection/text_detection.py --image /content/opencv-text-detection/images/sign.jpg \
-        --east /content/text-detection-opencv-east/frozen_east_text_detection.pb
+	--east /content/opencv-text-detection/frozen_east_text_detection.pb
     ```

-    Note: You may need to install additional dependencies, such as 'pytesseract,' for text recognition.
+    **Note:** You may need to install additional dependencies, such as 'pytesseract,' for text recognition.

-3. Convert the EAST model to TensorFlow Lite format with quantization:
+3. **Convert the EAST model to TensorFlow Lite format with quantization:**

     ```bash
     # Download and extract a subset of the COCO-Text dataset for quantization